FREQUENTLY ASKED QUESTIONS

 So it's important to get treatment as soon as possible after injury if you want to get better with the fewest possible sessions.

-HOW MANY TREATMENT WILL I NEED TILL I'M 100% AGAIN?
+HOW MANY TREATMENTS WILL I NEED TILL I'M 100% AGAIN?

 It varies with every patient and is dependent on a large number of factors.
 What we can say is that, for reasons described above, you will usually need far fewer treatments at Stark Performance PT than you would if you were going to a more traditional PT clinic or Chiropractor.